artainmo/ft_transcendence/README.md

 Add button next to "in game" to view the game live !<br>

 Jules:<br>
-Finish the game
+Finish the game <br>
-Other users can watch the game live without interfering in it.
+Other users can watch the game live without interfering in it. <br>
+Each user has a match history <br>
+Game accepts different options/speed/maps

 Alissio:<br>
 docker<br>